 Excellent Choices for DINNER in ASTORIA, Queens

-When searching for a place to enjoy dinner astoria offers excellent choices.
+When searching for a place to enjoy dinner Astoria offers excellent choices.
 Highly-regarded as a DINNER spot that features innovative and delicious cuisine is The Highwater.
 Situated at 34-20 Broadway, The Highwater is a small restaurant and tiki bar featuring Hawaiian and New American cooking.
 With the proviso that this restaurant is best suited to small groups, and there may be a wait for a table during busy times, a wonderful dining experience awaits.
 The first feature to greet you will be the unique drink selection that includes tropical and Hawaiian flavors in marvelous combinations.
-As an example, the “Chuck Norris” is made with bourbon, montenegro, ginger syrup, lemon juice and strawberry and served in a glass smoked with hickory wood.
+As an example, the “Chuck Norris” is made with bourbon, Montenegro, ginger syrup, lemon juice, and strawberry and served in a glass smoked with hickory wood.

 In keeping with the twist on Hawaiian food, one of the featured staples at The Highwater are the taro fries, which many choose to spice up with the sriracha aioli drizzled over them.
 Some of the entrees will vary according to the seasonal menu, but there are always choices for meat lovers and vegetarian/vegan diners.
-Specialities include pork-belly tacos and the chicken karage (“car-ee-ah-gee”) marinated in a “secret” sauce and then fried.
+Specialties include pork-belly tacos and the chicken karage (“car-ee-ah-gee”) marinated in a “secret” sauce and then fried.
 Traditional Hawaiian tuna poke is enhanced to make a light, sweet dish that even features an edible flower.

 George’s takes its name from George S. Kaufman, the founder of Kaufman Astoria Studios.
 The site of George’s restaurant was known as The Astor Room and served as the commissary at Paramount Pictures beginning nearly 100 years ago.
-Remodeled to provide a expansive space that is reached by descending a marble staircase, George’s restaurant offers quality food and live jazz in the evenings.
+Remodeled to provide an expansive space that is reached by descending a marble staircase, George’s restaurant offers quality food and live jazz in the evenings.

 DINNER here is comfortable and welcoming to larger parties and to single diners.
 A full bar provides an array of standard drinks and creative cocktails.
-The DINNER menu is of a high quality while offering some novelties worthy of the grand scale of the silver screen.
-Valentino’s Pasta is made with six-foot long strands of fresh pasta made by Bronx-based Borgatti’s.
+The DINNER menu is of high quality while offering some novelties worthy of the grand scale of the silver screen.
+Valentino’s Pasta is made with six-foot-long strands of fresh pasta made by Bronx-based Borgatti’s.
 This homage to the great star of the silent picture era, Rudolph Valentino, incorporates Italian sausage, mushrooms, and a sauce made from Valentino’s own recipe.